leo-editor/planet-leo/README.md

 planet-leo
 ==========

-_A feed aggregator for Leo Editor articles_
+_A feed aggregator for Leo Editor articles, https://github.com/leo-editor/planet-leo/_

-Source code for generating the aggregrate: https://github.com/leo-editor/planet-leo/ (which requires https://github.com/rubys/venus, a.k.a Python PlanetPlanet/Planet 2.0/Venus)
+This is the source code for generating the aggregrate (which in turn requires https://github.com/rubys/venus, a.k.a Python PlanetPlanet/Planet 2.0/Venus)

 Results published to http://leo-editor.github.io/planet-leo/